George Hayley Hewett: Naval career

 Following his entry into the Navy in 1869, Hewett was promoted to the rank of Lieutenant on 30 December 1879 whilst serving in the Anglo-Zulu War for which he received the Zulu War Medal.
-He was aboard the HMS Bonetta for the Jubilee Manoeuvres in the summer of 1887.
-In 1889 he was appointed commander of the HMS Pigmy where he served until 1893 at which point he was appointed Captain of the gunboat HMS Magpie.
+He was aboard HMS Bonetta for the Jubilee Manoeuvres in the summer of 1887.
+In 1889 he was appointed commander of HMS Pigmy where he served until 1893 at which point he was appointed Captain of the gunboat HMS Magpie.
 He was then promoted to the rank of Commander on 30 June 1893.
 He commanded the torpedo cruiser HMS Racoon on the East Indies Station from 1897 through 1899, when he was promoted to the rank of Captain.
 As a captain, he commanded the coast defence Breastwork monitor HMS Magdala, which was then at Bombay.

 In 1904 he was appointed Director of the Royal Indian Marine, a position in which he served until 1908 at which point he retired as a rear-admiral and was appointed Commander of the Order of the Star of India.